How to Organize a Charity Walk for Animals

-January is National Walk Your Pet Month, and we’ve been celebrating all month long by sharing useful information about
+January is National Walk Your Pet Month, and we’ve been celebrating all month long by sharing useful information about walking your pets.

 Just in time for spring, we thought we would share how you can start your own charity pet walk or run.
 This is a fun way to bring animal lovers in your community together to benefit pets in need.
 Here’s a rundown of what you will need to do to organize a walk or run in your community.